 At the low end, MEGA isn’t the cheapest.
 At just over $11 per month for 2TB, it’s more expensive than both IDrive and Backblaze B2.
 However, the largest 16TB plan is around $33 per month, which is cheaper than some cold storage, if you use the backup space.

 Overall, MEGA CMD’s compatibility is still limited to just two companies’ devices.
-However, if you have one of these devices and want a large amount of cheap storage space that comes with plenty of security, read our MEGA review to see how this provider can do for you.
+However, if you have one of these devices and want a large amount of cheap storage space that comes with plenty of security, read our MEGA review to see what this provider can do for you.
 You can also give its 20GB free plan a try.

 Free